 - Orbicularis oris – Closes the mouth and puckers the lips.
 Total: 1

-- Mentalis – Causing wrinkling of the chin., known as the ‘pouting’ muscle.
+- Mentalis – Causes a wrinkling of the chin.
+Known as the ‘pouting’ muscle.
 Total: 1

 - Depressor anguli oris – Pulls corner of mouth down.
 Bilateral.
 Total: 2